1-Platform/one-platform/cli/generator-op-microservice/generators/microservice/templates/README.md

 ------------

   1. Run `npm build:dev` to generate a build for dev env and `npm build` for production build.
-  2. Run `npm start:dev` to run your microservice for dev env and `npm start` for production env.
+  2. Run `npm start` to run your microservice for dev env.

 Testing
 ------------